pombredanne/https-github.com-z88dk-z88dk.wiki-/clisp.md

 The source code allows a Scheme variant to be compiled if "-DSCHEME" is added to the compile line.

+### Compile the SpecLisp compatible Variant and/or add graphics

+[SpecLisp by Serious Software](http://blog.funcall.org/lisp/2015/10/30/zx-spectrum-lisp/) had its own dialect probably derived from Lisp 1.5.
+It also featured turtle graphics.
+To enable such options: -DSPECLISP -DGRAPHICS

 ### Change the Font

 Any [FZX font](FZX font) can be used by the fzx output terminal instantiated by the crt.
 The default font used by the fzx terminals is "ff_ao_Soxz" but this can be changed by editing the crt being used.
 The font I used is called "ff_ao_Napier".